zachsaw/MPDN_Extensions/Extensions/README.txt

 MPDN Extensions are distributed in two formats - binary version (also via installer) or source version.

-The binaries are built from LGPL v3.0 source codes available on GitHub: https://github.com/zachsaw/MPDN_Extensions
+These binaries are built from LGPL v3.0 source codes available on GitHub: https://github.com/zachsaw/MPDN_Extensions

-For end-users, the binary version is the preferred choice as MPDN can start faster and it has contains version info that can be used to check for updates automatically.
+For end-users, the binary version is the preferred choice as MPDN starts faster and it has contains version info that can be used to check for updates automatically.

 If you want to change the way the extensions behave, or found a patch online